 Do I have to download any mobile apps on arrival?

 Yes, you may download the MySejahtera App.
-Users can monitor their health progress through the pandemic.
+Users can use this app to track and monitor their health status through the pandemic.

 Are there any other rules and restrictions for international travelers

 All travelers must abide by the following rules: